Nielszy/dev-cliip/README.md

 - Read access to metadata.

 This is necessary because FluxCD will use the PAT in a later stage to upload and download files to the `flux` folder in your dev-cliip repository.
 The PAT will also be used as a part of an automation workflow where files will be commited to your repo.

+Clone your forked repository to your Mac and check out the latest tag.

 Disable any VPN clients before deploying and using dev-cliip, as VPNs can interfere with local routing on your Mac and cause connectivity issues.